goutham41/Monitor-Bitcoin/readme.md

 # Cryptocurrency Price Tracker

 This api monitors every 30sec the current bincoin price .
-And see if the current price breaking maximum (or) minimum price than it alert by seding email.
+And see if the current price breaking maximum (or) minimum price than it alert by sending email.

 ---
 ## Requirements